-RTC must, prior to the expiration of each authorization, submit a Continuing Stay Request to the QIO-like vendor for authorization.
-It is the RTC's responsibility to contact the QIO-like vendor no later than the 15th day of the month in which the current authorization expires.

-- 4. For recipients under the age of 21 in the custody of a public child welfare agency, Nevada Medicaid will reimburse for prior authorized RTC services only when the public child welfare agency has also approved the admission. - 5.
+- 3. The QIO-like vendor may authorize all RTC stays, both fee for service and Health Maintenance Organization (HMO) (see MSM Chapter 3600) Medicaid in three-month (or less) increments.
+For Medicaid recipients to remain in RTCs longer than three months, the RTC must, prior to the expiration of each authorization, submit a Continuing Stay Request to the QIO-like vendor for authorization. - 4.
+For recipients under the age of 21 in the custody of a public child welfare agency, Nevada Medicaid will reimburse for prior authorized RTC services only when the public child welfare agency has also approved the admission. - 5.
 Criteria for Exclusion from RTC Admission

-One or more of the following must be met which prohibit the recipient from benefiting rehabilitatively from RTC treatment or involve the RTC's inability to provide a necessary specialized service or program (clinical decisions will be made individually on a case-by-case basis):
+One or more of the following criteria must be met which prohibit the recipient from benefiting rehabilitatively from RTC treatment or involve the RTC's inability to provide a necessary specialized service or program, clinical decisions will be made individually on a case-by-case basis:

 - a.
 Psychiatric symptoms requiring acute hospitalization; - b.
 The following conditions which limits the recipient's ability to fully participate in RTC services and cannot be reasonably accommodated by the RTC; - 1.
 Physical Disability; - 2.
 Learning Capacity; - 3.
 Traumatic Brain Injury (TBI); - 4.
 Organic brain syndrome; - c.
-Pregnancy, unless the RTC can appropriately meet the needs of the adolescent, including obtaining prenatal care while in the facility, and, in the case of the birth of the infant while the recipient is at the RTC, the infant's care is included in the Discharge Plan.
+Pregnancy, unless the RTC can appropriately meet the needs of the adolescent, including obtaining prenatal care while in the facility.
+In the case of the birth of the infant while the recipient is in the RTC, planning for the infant's care is included in the Discharge Plan.
 (In such an instance the infant would be covered individually by Medicaid for medically necessary costs associated with medical care); - d.
 Chronic unmanageable violent behavior incompatible with RTC services which poses unacceptable and unsafe risks to other clients or staff for any reason (i.e., a danger to self, others or property); - e.
 Medical illness which limits the recipient's ability to fully participate in RTC services and is beyond the RTC's capacity for medical care;